slabstone/yasi/README.md

 *   Simulates running a game on Steam using the official Steamworks SDK.
 *   **Does NOT require you to provide your Steam login credentials.**
 *   Monitors your public Steam inventory for new trading cards for a specified game. **Your Steam inventory must be set to public for this to work.**
+*   **Inventory checking toggle**: Can be disabled to use timed idling mode instead of inventory monitoring.
 *   Stops idling for a game once a target number of cards is reached or a specified number of new cards have dropped.
 *   Supports batch processing of multiple games from a list.
 *   Fetches and displays game names in logs for better readability.
 *   Configurable monitoring interval and pause between games.
+*   Maximum idle time limits to prevent excessive idling per game.

 ## Prerequisites